SaltyPineapple/Scrabble-CSharp/README.md

 Hello and Welcome to my Scrabble C Sharp project!

 I have created this to practice my skills in data structures and algorithms.
+The main data structures in this project are Arrays and Linked Lists.
 I also am learning the use of external REST/API and I use one for looking up validity of words in a dictionary.

 The end goal for this project is to develop a full mobile app.